bs-23/moodle-plugins-zoom-meeting-attendance/README.md

 # Intro
-This plugin is based on Moodle zoom plugin (https://moodle.org/plugins/mod_zoom).
+This plugin is based on Moodle zoom plugin (https://moodle.org/plugins/mod_zoom). so Many thanks to Rex Lorenzo for this awesome plugin.
 Zoom is the web and app based video conferencing service (http://zoom.us).
 This plugin offers tight integration with Moodle, supporting meeting creation, synchronization, grading, and backup/restore.
 We extend the feature of this plugin like custom reporting, fetch report and synchronization based on participant provided name.
 # Prerequisites